How do you dissolve kidney stones?

 Before starting treatment, your doctor needs to be reasonably sure that your stones are the uric acid type.
 Since you can't always get a piece of the stone to analyse without surgery, doctors use several diagnostic clues.

-• Urine and Blood Tests: A key indicator is the acidity of your urine.
+Urine and Blood Tests: A key indicator is the acidity of your urine.
 Uric acid stones form in acidic urine, so a low urine pH (often below 5.5) is a strong sign.
-Doctors may also check for elevated levels of uric acid in your blood (serum UA levels).
+Doctors may also check for elevated levels of uric acid in your blood (serum Uric Acid levels) [1].

-• Imaging: A non-contrast Computed Tomography (CT) scan is the most common imaging tool used.
+Imaging: A non-contrast Computed Tomography (CT) scan is the most common imaging tool used.
 Uric acid stones are typically radiolucent, meaning they don't show up well on standard X-rays.
 On a CT scan, however, they are visible.
 Doctors can also measure their density in Hounsfield Units (HU).
-Uric acid stones tend to have a low density (usually less than 500 HU (1)), which helps differentiate them from other, denser stone types like calcium oxalate.
-Research suggests that a stone larger than 4 mm with an HU measurement of 500 or less and a urine pH of 5.5 or less has a 90% chance of being a uric acid stone (3).
+Uric acid stones tend to have a low density, typically in the range of 350–500 HU [3][4], which helps differentiate them from other, denser stone types like calcium oxalate.
+Research suggests that a stone larger than 4 mm with an HU measurement of 500 or less and a urine pH of 5.5 or less has a 90% chance of being a uric acid stone [5].

 What to Expect from Treatment